The new State Pension explained

-Anyone with an existing history of National Insurance contributions at April 2016 is entitled to a starting pension equal to the higher of their entitlement under the new and existing rules.
+Anyone with an existing history of National Insurance contributions on April 2016 is entitled to a starting pension equal to the higher of their entitlement under the new and existing rules.

 If the starting amount is less that the new State Pension this can be increased by 1/35th for each year of National Insurance contributions or credits after 5 April 2016.

 If the starting amount is more than new State Pension no further benefits will be accrued but the extra benefits will be known as a protected payment.
 This will be protected but only by CPI not the triple lock.

 The new State Pension is based on personal National Insurance contributions rather than the spouses or civil partners.
 Transitional provisions do recognise inherited benefits.

 More information can be found in our article State pension transition.

-The savings credit element of the State Pension Credit is only be available to those who reached state pension age before 6 April 2016.
+The savings credit element of the State Pension Credit is only available to those who reached state pension age before 6 April 2016.